audioscience/avdecc-lib/README.md

 ----------------

 Special thanks are owed to Jeff Koftinoff for creating and releasing public source for 1722.1 packet processing in the jdksavdecc-c library and for comments and advice freely given during the development of this library.
-This c++ library is a rather thin wrapper around functions already present in the jdksavdecc-c library.
+This C++ library is a rather thin wrapper around functions already present in the jdksavdecc-c library.